 This Market is Different

 The marketplace for park model trailers in RV Resort Parks is 'different' than the traditional real estate market.
-The owners are far less likely to face financial problems than the general working population and to most of them this is not their permanent home.
+The owners are far less likely to face financial problems than the general working population and to most of them this is not their primary/permanent home.

-Alternatives are now More Affordable - But 'be careful'
+Alternatives are now Less Affordable

 "I was about to finalize a condo purchase when I learned that the building was actually on 'leased' land.
 The 25-year lease was about to expire and the new lease rate was wide open for a huge increase.
 Had never heard of that before."

 'Gated' community may not mean 'guarded'.
 That condo may be a great deal but remember you are not there for at least half the year.
 And you are looking for a lifestyle not just a building.
-Few condo complexes offer the lifestyle available in the trailer parks.
+Few condo complexes offer the lifestyle available in the RV parks.

 Is it the 'Time to Buy'?